Caitlin Shepherd

 Hello reader, welcome!
 Thank you for taking the time to find out a little more - for being curious.
 So, a little bit about me.

-I'm an artist, researcher, and educator.
-I use print design, photography, sound and écriture féminine (Cixous) to explore and listen to personal stories of everyday life, with particular interest in listening into lived experiences of multi-ethnic class identity, the working conditions in the creative and cultural industries (CCI’s), precarity and socio-economic inequality.
-I have a background in socially engaged art and activism.
-I’ve co-founded and directed award winning campaigns at This is Rubbish (2010 - 2015) and worked as a campaigner at Oxfam (2012 - 14).
+In terms of my work, I’ve been practicing as an artist, activist, and educator since 2006.
+I work in mixed media and amongst other things, use print design, flim and photography collage, sound and écriture féminine (Cixous) to explore and listen to personal stories of everyday life.
+I have a particular interest in listening into lived experiences of multi-ethnic working-class identity, the working conditions in the creative and cultural industries (CCI’s), precarity, chronic stress fractures, and socio-economic inequality.
+I’ve been involved in a range of social and economic justice campaigns alongside working as an artist-educator.